Yashvi-2007/Yashvi-2007/README.md

 - 👋 Hi, I’m @Yashvi-2007
-- 👀 I’m interested in exploring the coding world
+- 👀 I’m interested in exploring the coding World
-- 🌱 I’m currently learning frontend
 - 💞️ I’m looking to collaborate with other respected coders
 - 📫 How to reach me: yashvikansara789@gmail.com